turingschool/outcomes/2015_outcomes_report.markdown

 ### Were the data/calculations audited?

-No. As a small non-profit, honestly, I can't argue why it benefits students to spend money on a meaningless audit.
+No. As a small non-profit, honestly, I can't argue why it benefits students to spend money on a data audit.
 If we were motivated to cheat we could omit data or sneak changes past the best auditors.
 Instead I hope the depth and clarity of the above calculations and discussion demonstrate our commitment to transparency.

 That being said, if an appropriate entity is so motivated as to donate auditing services, we're happy to share student contact information under sufficient guards to maintain their privacy.